Durham County Record Office: the official archive service for County Durham and Darlington

 Find out what indexes we sell on the FODCRO website.

-Our current membership, which extends as far afield as Australia and North America, is around 110 and, as a developing organisation, we are confident of our numbers continuing to grow.
+Our current membership, which extends as far afield as Australia and North America, is around 74.
+We are confident of our numbers continuing to grow when we are able to recruit again after the pandemic.

 Every member receives a newsletter, currently issued twice a year and covering an excellent range of topics.
 A list of members' interests is maintained on the FODCRO website and each member may submit interests of their own and, if they wish, submit items for the newsletter.